m-chandler/factorio-spot-pricing/readme.md

 **How can I upgrade the Factorio version?**

 Update your CloudFormation stack.
 Set the required tag value for `FactorioImageTag`.
 Use the tags specified here: https://hub.docker.com/r/dtandersen/factorio/.
+Your Factorio server will stop momentarily.

+**I'm running the "latest" version, and a new version has just been released.
+How do I update my server?**

+You can force a redeployment of the service via ECS.
+[Update the service](https://console.aws.amazon.com/ecs/home?#/clusters/factorio/services/factorio/update), and select `Force new deployment`.

 **How can I change map settings, server settings etc.**

 You'll need to have remote access to the server (refer to Optional Features).
 You can make whatever changes you want to the configuration in `/opt/factorio/config`.
 Once done, restart the container using the following command: `sudo docker restart $(docker ps -q --filter name=ecs-factorio)`.

+**I can no longer connect to my instance via SSH?**

+Your public IP address has probably changed.
+[Check your public IP address]((https://whatismyipaddress.com/)) and update the stack, providing your new public IP address.

 ## What's Missing / Not Supported?

 * Scenarios.
-* The security group on the EC2 instance prevents the RCON port from being exposed.
-I don't know what RCON does, if it's secure by default etc. I don't use it.
-You can open the port... just search the template for `27015` and uncomment the lines in the `Ec2Sg` resource.

 ## Expected Costs